Ashkenazi Jewish intelligence

-Ashkenazi Jewish intelligence, often colloquially referred to as "Jewish genius", is the stereotype that Ashkenazi Jews tend to have a higher intelligence than other ethnic groups.
-While some measures have indicated Ashkenazi Jews are over-represented in intellectual and creative fields or over-perform on some cognitive tests, the contention that these measures indicate an actual intelligence advantage has been disputed and widely criticized.
+Ashkenazi Jewish intelligence, Ashkenazi intelligence, or Jewish genius is a stereotype of Jews that is related to the historical race and intelligence controversy.
+It asserts that Ashkenazi Jews, who are a sub-group of the Jewish diaspora that coalesced in Central and Eastern Europe, tend to exhibit notably higher levels of intelligence than other ethnic groups.
+While some measures have indicated that Ashkenazi Jews are over-represented in creative and intellectual fields or over-perform on some cognitive tests, the contention that these measures indicate an actual intelligence advantage has been disputed and widely criticized.
 Controversial studies purporting to explain this phenomenon as an effect of genetic differences have been met with broad-based criticism from mainstream science.

 Background

 Measures of intelligence often exhibit cultural bias.

 In response to controversy sparked by the publication of The Bell Curve in 1994, a 1995 task force by the American Psychological Association found that racial and ethnic groups have wider range of intelligence test performance within groups than the mean difference between groups.

 Over the course of subsequent decades, a consensus has emerged in the scientific community that differences in average intelligence test performance between groups cannot be ascribed to genetics.
 As most geneticists now believe, growing evidence indicates that environmental factors explain such differences.